 “So where should I buy?”
 It’s the question I get more than any other from people looking to invest in Japanese short-term rental property.
 And my honest answer is always the same: it depends on what you’re optimising for.
 Each of Japan’s three major hospitality markets — Tokyo, Kyoto, and Osaka — has a genuinely different risk/return profile.
 After running guesthouse operations across a few of these cities and spending too many late nights in spreadsheets, here’s how I actually think about it.

 I moved to Japan in my twenties.
 That was over twenty years ago.
-In that time I’ve run a guesthouse, started a property business, built software, had kids, dealt with immigration bureaucracy more times than I can count, and had roughly ten thousand conversations with people who want to know what it’s really like to live here.
+In that time I’ve run a guesthouse, bought and operated property in Japan, built software, had kids, dealt with immigration bureaucracy more times than I can count, and had roughly ten thousand conversations with people who want to know what it’s really like to live here.
 This is my honest answer.

 The short version: Japan is an extraordinary place to live, and also a deeply frustrating one.
 Both of those things are true at the same time, and neither cancels the other out.